snufkinwa/clan-destine/README.md

-# Fantasy Rhythm Game
+# clan::destine

 ![Game Screenshot](https://www.geocities.ws/pixxydreemz1/dragonwcrystalball.gif)

 ## Overview

-Welcome to the Fantasy Rhythm Game!
-(Still deciding on a name) This 3D experience combines rhythm-based gameplay with a fantasy setting, allowing players to immerse themselves in a fantasy world based on their music uploads.
+Welcome to clan::destine.
+This 3D experience combines rhythm-based gameplay with a fantasy setting, allowing players to immerse themselves in a fantasy world based on their music uploads.
 With real-time music analysis, the game generates rhythm boxes on the fly.

 **Current Status:** 🚧 _Under Construction_